splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/1-concepts/05-assignment-statement-with-fields-and-elements.md

 :::note

 - The four examples from [Figure x.y](#FigureAssignmentUnion) show the following:
-  1. You can assign a value to the fields of a [Union](../03-type-declaration#union).
+  1. You can assign a value to the fields of a [Union](../03-05-union).
 This overrides any value currently stored in the Variable.
   2. It is possible to copy an entire Union value in the assignment.
-  3. This works in the same way with arrays, you can write a value to a [Union](../03-type-declaration#union).
+  3. This works in the same way with arrays, you can write a value to a [Union](../03-05-union).
   4. You can also copy an existing union value into an element.
-- When accessing the data in a Union you are responsible for ensuring you read back the value you stored as it does not remember the kind of value you stored in the union.-
+- When accessing the data in a Union you are responsible for ensuring you read back the value you stored as it does not remember the kind of value you stored in the union.

 :::